 The 2008C Certificates include principal installments due in varying amounts from \$5,435,000 to \$7,955,000 annually from July 1, 2013 to July 1, 2020, with interest payable monthly at a variable rate for a weekly period.
 The District may prepay all or part of the certificates at any time at par.
-The average annual interest rate experienced in the fiscal year was 0.12 percent and the actual interest paid was \$64,097 plus an additional \$2,536,244 to the counterparty.
-The actual interest paid for fiscal year ended June 30, 2012 was \$65,718 plus an additional \$2,553,159 to the counterparty.
+The average annual interest rate experienced in the fiscal year was 0.05 percent and the actual interest paid was \$23,143 plus an additional \$2,308,374 to the counterparty.

 The table on the following page incorporates the net swap payments associated with the 2008C Certificates and the related financial instrument.
-Using a variable interest rate of 0.03 percent as of June 30, 2013, the debt service requirements of the 2008C Certificates and the associated swap payments, assuming the current and the reference interest rates remain the same for their term, are as follows.
+Using a variable interest rate of 0.05 percent as of June 30, 2014, the debt service requirements of the 2008C Certificates and the associated swap payments, assuming the current and the reference interest rates remain the same for their term, are as follows.
 As rates vary, the variable rate interest payments and net swap payments on the financial instruments will vary.
 Refer to Note 6 to the basic financial statements for additional information regarding the financial instrument associated with the 2008C Certificates.
+On June 10, 2014, the 2008C COP were remarketed, and the principal payment schedule was amended to begin principal payments in 2040 (last payment in fiscal year ending 2047).
+The swap agreement was unchanged and therefore net payment to counterparty is based upon the original debt service schedule whereas the principal and interest amendments to the 2008C COP are reflected in the schedule.